xaitek1/Teardroid-php/README.md

 ### Beware from scam

-- Make sure the bot username is @teardroid_bot beware from scam
+- Make sure the channel username is @scatter1337 beware from scam
 - I am only available on telegram and script1337 is my only account please double check the username

 ### Contact info